 Before creating a campaign, objectives were set with key specific challenges including:

 - To drive renewed internal belief at Diageo – One senior executive had even said “Baileys is like anchor, holding Diageo back”

 - To increase versatility of the liqueur– Baileys was seen as one trick pony, poured only at festive times

 - To reverse the decline in sales – The brand had an issue with latent love

 It was important to tackle these efficiently and deliver a benchmark-beating ROI as a low priority brand in the Diageo portfolio.

 With so many objectives to hit, a multi-levelled strategy was developed.
 Firstly, they had to move Baileys from the niche cream liqueur category to the world of adults treats which offered far more potential and excitement especially with ‘insta-worthy’ sweet treats such as freakshakes.

 Secondly, budget was moved from massive one-off festival blockbusters to partnerships such as taste makers, social media investment and sponsorships enabling the brand to reach millions more and in new ways.
-However, the targeting was much more rigorous by identifying key moments for ‘indulge and relax at home’.
-Thirdly, Baileys repositioned themselves from empowering women in an almost patronising manner but to now becoming their spontaneous, delicious ally.
+Their targeting identified key moments for ‘indulge and relax at home’.
+Thirdly, Baileys repositioned themselves from patronising women to becoming their spontaneous, delicious ally.

 There are many things that can be learnt from this campaign as the whole thing was well thought through from conception to results but there were four key takeaways.
-Firstly, never be afraid to change yourself when you cannot change your surrounding (in this case category).
+Firstly, never be afraid to change yourself when you cannot change your surrounding (in this case: category).
 Secondly, use a trigger model to reach more people more often.
 Thirdly, break down the strategy into bite-sized simple steps that can be easily understood by the whole team.
 Finally, always be looking to improve your campaign by monitoring change.